rokucommunity/roku-deploy/README.md

 }
 ```

-This will copy all files from the standard roku locations directly into the package while maintaining locations relative to `rootDir`.
+This will copy all files from the standard roku folders directly into the package while maintaining paths relative to `rootDir`.

 If you want to include additonal files, you will need to provide the entire array.
 For example, if you have a folder with other assets, you could do the following: